dasdipayan03/India-Inventory-Management/docs/DETAILED_FILE_FLOW_CHART.md

 Last verified against this repository: `2026-04-12`

-This document maps every tracked source file in the repository and shows how the files connect at runtime.
+This document maps the runtime-relevant app files in the repository and shows how they connect in practice.

 ## 1. Repository-Wide File Dependency Chart